 There's seemingly no limit to the number of nail trends to choose from at any given moment.
-This spring alone, we spied vanilla chrome nails (a custom shade of cream-yellow polish with a silver foil overlay), obsessed over the mermaid manicure (a light teal base with a metallic wash), and were swayed by hyperreal nails (acrylic extensions tinted to look just like a natural nail).
+Lately, we spied vanilla chrome nails (a custom shade of cream-yellow polish with a silver foil overlay), obsessed over the mermaid manicure (a light teal base with a metallic wash), and were swayed by hyperreal nails (acrylic extensions tinted to look just like a natural nail).
 If TikTok is anything to go by, though, nothing beats the French manicure.

 With 277 million views and counting, the hashtag #Frenchmanicure serves up countless creative takes on the wearable classic.
 There's the trending "faded French," where the crisp white tips blend into a nude base for an ombré effect, not to mention the "micro French manicure," which features a painted tip so delicate it's barely there.
 But if you ask manicurists, one particular spin on the iconic nail look is on the tip of everyone's tongue at the moment.

 Enter: the "modern French" manicure.

 Editorial manicurist Ami Streets explains that the "modern French" manicure is a contemporary take on the '90s and early '00s classic we all know and love but with a few simple updates.
 The base, rather than being an opaque baby pink or peach shade, is translucent and barely there.
 "The 'modern French' manicure enlists a sheer shade that will enhance your natural nails while camouflaging any imperfections," says Ami.
 "As a result, nails simply look perfectly groomed."